Jump to Content

-A woman with a big smile runs along a purple line on a track lane.
+A woman with short, dark brown hair and light-medium skin tone is running along a purple line on a paved road.
 She is wearing bone conduction headphones and has a smartphone attached to her waist.
-A man from the Project Guideline team runs alongside her.

 Project Guideline: Towards helping everyone to run freely